 First and foremost, he will need to settle down this rotation.
 Matt Harvey, Noah Syndergaard, Zack Wheeler, Steven Matz, Jacob deGrom, these guys are all way too talented to put up collective results like this.
 This should be hands down the best rotation in the game, with a significant gap between them and whoever would be the next best.
 Callaway will need to sort out whatever issues Harvey has, or this is going to be another season-long standoff between the talented starter and the team.
 This team is built to win with starting pitching, so it boils down to that.
 This rotation must be better than it was a year ago.

 2016 Mets Rebuilding Year

-The New York Mets emerged from a five year rebuild last season, surprising the world by winning the National League East with a record of 90-72, seven games ahead of the second place Washington Nationals.
-The Mets rode this first place finish all the way to the World Series, before getting dump trucked by the Kansas City Royals in five games.
+The New York Mets emerged from a five-year rebuild last season, surprising the world by winning the National League East with a record of 90-72, seven games ahead of the second-place Washington Nationals.
+The Mets rode this first-place finish to the World Series, before getting dump trucked by the Kansas City Royals in five games.
 Despite the World Series loss, the future looks bright in the Big Apple.

-Heading into 2016, sky high expectations were placed on the New York Mets.
+Heading into 2016, sky-high expectations were placed on the New York Mets.
 Experts stated this was the best rotation baseball has seen in decades.
 However, that rotation has had some issues this season.
-Ace and star pitcher Matt Harvey started the season 4-10 before being placed in the DL with shoulder pain.
+Ace and star pitcher Matt Harvey started the season 4-10 before being placed on the DL with shoulder pain.
 Others have had their struggles as well.
-The bullpen, thought as a weakness before the season, has kept them afloat, as they currently sit at 52-45, good for second place in the National League East, five games back of the Washington Nationals.
+The bullpen thought as a weakness before the season, has kept them afloat, as they currently sit at 52-45, good for second place in the National League East, five games back of the Washington Nationals.